Pro-Minds/Readwell-original/README.md

 Data from Spring Boot:
 Hello from the database!
 ```
-- it means the react module is connected to spring-boot module.
+- it means the React module is connected to spring-boot module.